The Ile d'Orléans: an island full of culinary surprises!

 Are there also accommodations for travelers on the island?

-Yes, there is a variety of accommodation on the Ile d'Orléans, from cozy bed and breakfasts to luxurious hotels and resorts.
+Yes, there is a variety of accommodation options on Ile d'Orléans, from cozy bed and breakfasts to luxurious hotels and resorts.
 You can also stay in one of the many charming holiday homes on the island and enjoy the rural atmosphere.

 How long does it take to explore the Ile d'Orléans?